Adding a relationship between CIs

 Best practices for CI relationships

-When you create CI and relationship instances, follow the recommendations outlined in Modeling business entities.
-The out-of-the-box queries assume that CI and relationship instances have been created following the guidelines in Modeling business entities.
+When you create CI and relationship instances, follow the recommendations outlined in Representing CIs and their relationships in the Common Data Model.
 If you do not follow these recommendations while creating CI and relationship instances, the out-of-the-box queries might ignore these instances while displaying the results list.

 To add a relationship between CIs